 Even though it was created by a pope less than a hundred years ago, some Anglicans, Lutherans, Methodists, and Presbyterians celebrate the feast.

 6) In the Protestant Church of Sweden, this Sunday is called “the Sunday of Doom”

 Its official name is “the Return of Christ,” but its colloquial name comes from the fact that they give a particular focus on the Last Judgement at Christ’s Second Coming.

 7) Some Anglicans refer to this Sunday as “Stir-up Sunday”

 This Sunday got this name for two reasons:

-8) The “Christ the King” statue in Poland is the largest statue of Jesus in the world
+8) The “Christ the King” statue in Poland is one of the largest statues of Jesus in the world

-At 33 meters tall (one meter for each year of Jesus’ earthly life), the Christ the King statue is 3 meters taller than the Christ the Redeemer in Rio de Janeiro, Brazil.
+At 33 meters tall (one meter for each year of Jesus’ earthly life), the Christ the King statue is three meters taller than the Christ the Redeemer in Rio de Janeiro, Brazil.